psugam/sans-theme/content/doc/installation/index.md

 cp -r themes/sans/exampleSite/config ./
 {{</codeblock>}}

+{{< admonition type="warning" title="Be Careful!" >}}
+Sometimes the existing config or asset files inside the themes folder or themes/sans folder can interfere with the output of your root site.
+It is recommended to delete the *contents*, *assets* and *config* from the exampleSite and also the config folder of the themes when you have copied them already.
+{{< /admonition >}}

 #### Step 4: Configure Theme

 Move `hugo.toml` from the config folder to your site root: